ADHESIVE, PRESSURE SENSITIVE

 Cutting dies that have more than one cutting station to perform complex or complicated die cutting and stripping operations.

-There are a wide variety of cutting punches used in the die cutting process.
-Different types of punches are used in different types of cutting dies to cut out round holes, ovals, squares, rectangles and other shapes in a die cut piece.
+There are a wide variety of die punch cutting punches used in the die cutting process.
+Different types of die punches are used in different types of cutting dies to cut out round holes, ovals, squares, rectangles and other shapes in a die cut piece.
 Typical types of cutting punches are: Center bevel punches Feed thru punches Cup punches Hang hole punches Straight wall punches Seamless punch Serrated punches Side outlet punches Threaded screw punches Tube punches

 QUICK RELEASE MECHANISMS

 Quick release fixtures and assemblies designed into the heads of cutting presses to rapidly remove and insert cutting dies intended to eliminate to drastically reduce down time caused in the changeover of tooling.

 The components of the pressure-sensitive label stock which functions as a carrier for the pressure-sensitive label.
 Prior to application, it protects the adhesive, and readily separates from the label immediately before the label is applied to product.